Bekyilma/Bekyilma/README.md

 I'm a researcher at the [Luxembourg Institute of Science and Technology](https://www.list.lu/), AI enthusiast, passionate about applied Machine Learning research.

-* Theme of my current research: Human-Centered Artificial Intelligence particularly focusing on Personalisation in Cyber-Physical-Social System (CPSS).
+* Theme of my current research: Human-Centered AI particularly focusing on Personalisation in Cyber-Physical-Social System (CPSS).

 * I would love to collaborate on [MSARG](https://github.com/Bekyilma/Multi-Stakeholder_Recommendation)